 Dos:

-Add accurate information: The first step is to have a Google My Business listing, of course.
-If you don’t have one, head on to https://www.google.com/business/ and get one.
+Add accurate profile information: The first step is to have a Google My Business listing, of course.
+If you don’t have one, head on to https://www.google.com/business/ and claim your Google profile.

-Sometimes, the listings might already be there, so make sure you do a search on Google maps for your business.
-If it’s already there, you can claim it.
+Sometimes, the listings might already be there, so make sure to search for your physical locations on Google Maps.
+If it’s there, you can claim it and start filling out your profile with key information like your name, address, and phone (NAP) to improve your local search rankings.

-After you create your business, Google will ask you to edit important information, such as Name, Address, Phone number, Website, Working hours, Categories and many more.
+After creating your business, Google will prompt you to edit crucial information such as Name, Address, Phone number, website, working hours, business category, and more.
+Accurate NAP and a physical address are essential to building trust with Google and attracting more customers.

 For example, if my business were simply called Arcadia LTD and it were in the hotel industry, I would put the title like this: “Arcadia: Hotel & Restaurant in London”